Cook County Health’s Neonatal-Perinatal Fellowship Program is one of the oldest in the country.

 Second year fellow: 4 months of direct patient care and supervision of junior fellows, residents and medical students, 7 months of research and 1 month of vacation.

-Third year fellow: 3 months of direct patient care and supervision of fellows and residents, 1 month of cardiac surgery rotation at Advocate Christ Medical Center, 1 month at Ann & Robert H. Lurie Children’s Hospital of Chicago level 4 NICU and 1 month of vacation.
+Third year fellow: 3 months of direct patient care and supervision of fellows and residents, 1 month of cardiac surgery rotation at Advocate Christ Medical Center, 1 month at Ann & Robert H. Lurie Children’s Hospital of Chicago level 4 NICU, 6 months of research and 1 month of vacation.

 Each fellow is assigned a half-day outpatient Neonatal High Risk Clinic throughout the fellowship.